Frozen Synapse 2: Development

 In February 2016, Mode 7 games announced a sequel to Frozen Synapse.

-On the March 10th, 2016, a trailer for the pre-alpha version of the game was released on Mode 7’s official YouTube channel.
-On June 3, the developers started releasing a series of development update videos, where the developers showed their progress and answered questions.
+By June the developers released a series of development update videos, where the developers showed their progress and answered questions.
+Initially targeted for late 2016 release date, the game was delayed until September 13, 2018.

-On December 21, 2017, Mode 7 announced that the game would be delayed to 2018.

-On September 5, 2018, Mode 7's Youtube channel announced that game would be released on September 13.

 Reception

-Frozen Synapse 2 received “Generally favorable reviews” according to Metacritic, with critics favoring it more than users.
+Frozen Synapse 2 received "generally favorable reviews" according to Metacritic, with critics favoring it more than users.

 Some critics stated that the A.I. is predictable, but still challenging.
 Ian Boudreau from IGN claimed that the game shines in multiplayer.

 PC Gamer also praised the game for focusing on player strategy over the randomness-based mechanics that many other strategy games use.

 Some critics disliked the single-player city mode, stating that as an idea it is interesting, but may be too heavily scripted.